-What is Cost Per Action?
+What is Cost Per Action in Affiliate Marketing?

 In the affiliate model, CPA is a compensation strategy which allows a brand to pay their partners on a specified action.
 Cost per action also conveys how a partner is paid or compensated.

-What Brands Look For in CPA
+What Brands Look For with CPA in Affiliate Marketing?